berkeley-gif/caladapt-website-2021/content/events/2020-10-20-webinar-wildfire.md

 ## Best Practices for Working with Climate Projections

-[Dr. Owen Doherty](http://www.eaglerockanalytics.com/about-us.html) offered best practices for working with climate change data, including wildfire projections.
+<a href="http://www.eaglerockanalytics.com/about-us.html" target="_blank">Dr. Owen Doherty</a> offered best practices for working with climate change data, including wildfire projections.

 First, a user must recognize that all climate projections carry with them a degree of uncertainty.
 This does not mean that we do not know anything about our climate future; we can say with great certainty that California is and will continue to experience warmer temperatures, more variable drought and precipitation patterns, and a greater frequency of extreme climate events.
 However, the specific trajectory of our climate future is bounded by an envelope of uncertainty, also known as a range of future climate conditions, that gets wider the further out in time we look and the more factors we incorporate in modeling.
 A lot of this range is attributable to future human decisions like energy consumption and land use practices that will impact emissions.
 In general, climate trends remain clear, and the more factors that are involved in modeling, the greater the corresponding uncertainty that surrounds specific modeled values.